Improved laser-distillation method for complete enantio-conversion of chiral mixtures

 \section{Four-level double-$\Delta$ model}

 We consider the four-level double-$\Delta$ model of chiral molecules~\cite{PRL.84.1669,PRA.65.015401,JCP.115.5349,JPB.37.2811} as shown in Fig.~\ref{Fig1}.
 Transitions among each of the degenerated two chiral ground states (the left-handed one $|L\rangle$ and the right-handed one $|R\rangle$) and the two achiral excited states (the symmetric one $|S\rangle$ and the asymmetric one $|A\rangle$) are coupled with three electromagnetic fields in the $\Delta$-type manner as $|Q\rangle\leftrightarrow|A\rangle\leftrightarrow|S\rangle\leftrightarrow|Q\rangle$ with $Q=L,R$.
 The energies of the four states are $\hbar\omega_{A}> \hbar\omega_{S}> \hbar\omega_{R}= \hbar\omega_{L}=0$.
 Here, the two chiral ground states are degenerate since we have neglected the tiny parity violating energy differences due to the fundamental weak force.
 For simplicity, the couplings among vibrational, rotational, and electronic states under field-free conditions are assumed negligible and the molecules are in the electronic ground state throughout~\cite{JCP.115.5349,JCP.137.044313,PRL.84.1669,PRA.65.015401,JCP.115.5349,JPB.37.2811}.
-Under these assumptions, for gas phase molecules where the rotational sub-levels should be considered, we can well design the frequencies, polarizations, and strengths of the applied electromagnetic fields so that the transitions out of the four-level double-$\Delta$ model are negligible~\cite{arXiv.xxx}.
 The three electromagnetic fields are under the three-photon resonance condition and the one-photon resonance condition of $|A\rangle\leftrightarrow|S\rangle$

 with frequencies of the three electromagnetic fields being $\omega_0$, $\omega_1$, and $\omega_2$ as shown in Fig.~\ref{Fig1}.